louiejancevski/GeekText/README.md

 Once set you can use `npm start` to run the app on your localhost, or `npm run dev` to use nodemon.

 Nodemon is a tool that helps develop Nodejs based applications by automatically restarting the node application when file changes in the directory are detected.
-Nodemon does not require any additional changes to your code or method of development.

 ## About this project
 This project was part of our Software Engineering I class at Florida International University, which took place in our Summer 2020 semester.